Chen In-chin

 Chen In-chin (陳英鈐 (陈英钤, Chén Yīngqián)) is a Taiwanese lawyer and legal scholar.
-He is a Taiwanese professor at National Central University.
+He is a law professor at National Central University.
 He was the Chairperson of Central Election Commission from 17 November 2017 to 25 November 2018.

 Education and academic career

 Chen graduated with his bachelor's and master's degree in law from National Taiwan University in 1986 and 1992 respectively.
 He then earned his doctoral degree in law from Heidelberg University in Germany in 1999.

 Chen began teaching at Ming Chuan University as an assistant professor of law in 2000.
 He was promoted to associate professor in 2003.
 He left Ming Chuan University for National Central University (NCU) in 2006, and was appointed to the rank of full professor in 2008.
 He was the director of the Graduate Institute of Law and Government at NCU between 2015 and 2017.He received the Research Excellence Award of National Central University in 2015.
 2022 and 2024, respectively.